 A Brief Van Nuys Branch Library History

 Construction on the new Van Nuys Civic Center complex began in 1962.
-It included the County Administrative building, the County Health Department, the Van Nuys Police Administrative building, the County Court building with its branch of the county law library, the Van Nuys City Hall, the Federal Building and branch Post Office, and combined City/State Building.
+It included the County Administrative building, the County Health Department, the Van Nuys Police Administrative building, the County Court building, with its branch of the county law library, the Van Nuys City Hall, the Federal Building and branch Post Office, and a combined City/State Building.

 The renovation was funded by Proposition 1, the 1989 bond issue for branch libraries.